team27-engr101/team27Project/README.md

 Install
 For Windows -

 If you do not have a program to run and compile C++ programs you will need to install Geany and MinGW.
-If SFML isn't working, you will need to install MinGW again.
+If SFML isn't working (MinGW version may be outdated), you will need to install MinGW again.
 To install MinGW again, you must first delete the existing version.

 Deleting MinGW